iliarafa/surfs_up/README.md

 ![](images/tobs_compare.png)

-Zooming in into the numbers we see that the variation in temperatures is indeed insignificant compared to other regions of the world.
+Zooming in into the numbers we see that the variation in temperatures is rather mild.
 With a year-round low of around 55 degrees, highs around 85 and means slightly over 71 degrees the surf and ice-cream business is fail safe.
-Another fact that stands out is the increase in average tempertature in the third and third quartile for both June and December.
-This translates to an increase of temperature in the most recent years.
-Since aveage temperatures have risen, winters are milder and this further increases the chances of this business operating year round.
-But let us take a look at another major factor.
-Rainfall.
+December is of course a colder month but with a standard deviation at 3.25 and 3.75, one might cocnlude there is mimimal temporal variability in recorded temperatures.
+A surf business could definitely operate year round based on the temperature.

+Let's examine though another significant variable which is rainfall.

 ## Precipitation stats

 ![](images/prec_compare.png)

-Looking at precipitation averages we see low amounts of rainfall.
-The first quartile equals the minimum precipitation for both June and December at 0.00
-In the second and third quartiles rainfall is almost at the same levels for both months.
-However, standard deviation for December is significantly higher than June at 0.54 compared to 0.34 .
-This may indicate less rainy days with more severe rainfall for the winter.
+Looking at precipitation averages we see double amounts of rainfall in December compared to June.
+What is also almost double in December is standard deviation at 0.54 compared to 0.34 in June.
+These values indicate very high and high temporal variability of rainfall respectively, similar to the one of the Mediterranean climate.
+Especially for December rainfall will vary +/- 54% from its long term average.

+Lastly let's take a look at the specifics of Stations recording our data.

+## Station specifics

+Looking at the Stations data we may locate favorable locations to set up shop.
+For example, we see that Waikiki station recorded both the highest average temperatures in December and the lowest precipitation amounts for the same period of time.

 ![](images/stations_compare.png)

+On the opposite side, we see Manoa Lyon Arbo which scores both the lowest average temperatures and highest precipitation amount for both June and December.
+Surely an area to avoid.